ECE 373 Description

 - Provide students with the opportunity practice preparing and giving

-Page maintained by Robert Dick, Colin Szechy, and Matthew Smith.
+Page maintained by Robert Dick, Matthew Smith, Brennan Garrett, and Melinda Kothbauer.